pratyushojha04/aadiyog-internship-assesment/Day 2/finding.md

-## Some points where both videos are very similar movements and other aspects as well
+## Some points where both videos are very similar  in terms of movements and other aspects as well

 ![alt text](../debug_frame_0.png) ![alt text](../debug_frame_100.png) ![alt text](../debug_frame_200.png)